octokit/source-generator/docs/DESIGN.md

 ![dependency changes flow](./resources/dependency-changes-flow.png)

-_These changes represent the any external resources or libraries used by the SDKs.
-In general, the intention is to keep the utilization of external libraries to a minimum to reduce deviations in the source across languanges; meaning one package in a certain lanaguage most likely doesn't exist in another language.
-This also helps the DX of SDK remain consistent across languages and platforms._
+_These changes represent any external resources or libraries used by the SDKs.
+In general, the intention is to keep the utilization of external libraries to a minimum to reduce deviations in the source across languanges.
+This also helps the developer experience of SDKs remain consistent across languages and platforms._

 ### Process flow for dependency updates to SDK client/core
 1. Dependency is updated for a given language in the GENERATOR for core